-- Two different containers: All member functions can be called concurrently by different threads (i.e. different containers don't share state) - The same container: All const member functions can be called concurrently. at(), [] (expect in associative containers), data(), front()/back(), begin()/end(), find() also count as const - Iterator operations that only read (e.g. incrementing or dereferencing an iterator) can be run concurrently with reads of other iterators and const member functions - Different elements of the same container can be modified concurrently - Be careful: As long as the standard does not explicitly require a member function to be sequential, the standard library implementation is allowed to parallelize it interally (see e.g. std::transform vs. std::for\each)
+- Two different containers: All member functions can be called concurrently by different threads (i.e. different containers don't share state) - The same container: All read-only member functions can be called concurrently.
+E.g., const functions and [] (expect in associative containers), data(), front()/back(), begin()/end(), find() - Iterator operations that only read (e.g. incrementing or dereferencing an iterator) can be run concurrently with reads of other iterators and const member functions - Different elements of the same container can be modified concurrently - Be careful: As long as the standard does not explicitly require a member function to be sequential, the standard library implementation is allowed to parallelize it interally (see e.g. std::transform vs. std::for_each)